 Sep–Dec Jul 15

-To assist students in creatively thinking about other possible internship sites, here is a sampling of prospective filled by Humanistic/Multicultural Education Students:
+To assist students in creatively thinking about other possible internship sites, here is a sampling of internships completed by previous Humanistic/Multicultural Education Students:

 • Columbia University Summer Program

 • Eleanor Roosevelt Center at Valkill